Protein’s Functions in the Body

 An antibody protein is made up of two heavy chains and two light chains.
 The variable region, which differs from one antibody to the next, allows an antibody to recognize its matching antigen.

 Earlier we discussed that the strong collagen fibers in skin provide it with structure and support.
 The skin’s dense network of collagen fibers also serves as a barricade against harmful substances.
 The immune system’s attack and destroy functions are dependent on enzymes and antibodies, which are also proteins.
 An enzyme called lysozyme is secreted in the saliva and attacks the walls of bacteria, causing them to rupture.
 Certain proteins circulating in the blood can be directed to build a molecular knife that stabs the cellular membranes of foreign invaders.
 The antibodies secreted by the white blood cells survey the entire circulatory system looking for harmful bacteria and viruses to surround and destroy.
-Antibodies also trigger other factors in the immune system to seek and destroy unwanted intruders.
+Antibodies also trigger other factors in the to seek and destroy unwanted intruders.

 Wound Healing and Tissue Regeneration